Justin-Prasad/CTF-Write-Ups/PicoGym/Reverse Engineering/crackme-py/crackme-py.md

 Points: 30

 # Challenge Description #
-The description just provides us with this file. https://mercury.picoctf.net/static/8fc4e878bd6708031d67cb846f03c140/crackme.py
+The description just provides us with this file. crackme-py (1).py

 # Hints #
 No hints are provided for this challenge